 You Cannot See a Label From Inside the Jar

 Your firm is composed of Principals, Project Managers, and Staff Designers.
 A firm can get stuck when ownership doesn’t train project managers to become principals.
 Some firms feel that it costs too much to appropriately train project managers.
-But as Zig Ziglar once said, “It’s one thing to not train them if they leave.
+But as Zig Ziglar once said, “It’s one thing not to train them if they leave.
 But what happens when you don’t train them, and they stay!!”
-In such a situation the firm is forced to operate without “true” PMs, and principals will be bombarded with overwhelm.
+In such a situation, the firm is forced to operate without “true” PMs, and principals will be bombarded with overwhelm.

-When trained, Project Managers are like glass ceilings–they can only go so high, until they learn to generate business to truly become principals.
+When trained, Project Managers are like glass ceilings–they can only go so high until they learn to generate business to truly become principals.